Srg-Shv/Sergeley/README.md

      python pdf_search_app.py
      ```

-3. **Set the Directory to Scan:**
+4. **Set the Directory to Scan:**

-   - In the GUI window that appears, locate the entry field labeled **"Set Directory to Scan:"**.
+   - In the GUI window that appears, the entry field labeled **"Set Directory to Scan:"** will be pre-filled with the path from the `default_directory.txt` file.
-   - Enter the full path to the directory where your PDF files are stored.
-     - Example: `F:\_Papers\2024` or `/Users/yourname/Documents/Papers`.
+   - You can modify this path manually in the GUI if needed.
-   - This directory (and its subdirectories) will be scanned for PDF files.
+   - The directory (and its subdirectories) will be scanned for PDF files.

-4. **Update the Database:**
+5. **Update the Database:**

    - Click the **"Update Database"** button.
    - The program will scan the specified directory for PDF files.